DanjelPiDev/NeuroEmoDynamics/README.md

 - **Striatum Integration:**
     - A final layer that aggregates signals for state estimation and emotional decision-making.

-### Extended LIF Neuron Model
+### QLIF-Neuron Model

-- Uses an enhanced Leaky Integrate-and-Fire (LIF) model with:
+- Uses an enhanced Quantum Leaky Integrate-and-Fire (QLIF) model with:
     - Neuromodulation mechanisms (serotonin, dopamine, norepinephrine) that regulate different regions.
     - Adaptive thresholds and noise integration.
     - Cross-neural interaction to simulate brain dynamics.
+    - See [QLIF-Neurons](https://github.com/DanjelPiDev/QLIF-Neurons) for more information.

 ### Text-Based Emotion Analysis